-My Summer QTH on Skúvoy-Island (IP61OT), population on the island is about 19 people and many houndred sheeps :-)
+My Summer QTH on Skúvoy-Island (IP61OT), population on the island is about 20 people and 700 sheeps :-)

 Skúvoy is the only village on the island.
 There is a ferry twice a day and the helicopter visits the island 3-4 times a week.